vuetifyjs/vuetify/packages/docs/src/pages/en/features/theme.md

 })
 ```

 Adding new themes is as easy as defining a new property in the `themes` object.
-A theme is designated as being either a `light` or `dark` variation.
+A theme is a collection of colors and options that change the overall look and feel of your application.
+One of these options designates the theme as being either a `light` or `dark` variation.
+This makes it possible for Vuetify to implement Material Design concepts such as elevated surfaces having a lighter overlay color the higher up they are.
+Find out more about dark themes on the official [Material Design](https://material.io/design/color/dark-theme.html) page.

 You can use the `ThemeDefinition` type to help with type checking.

 ```ts
 // src/plugins/vuetify.ts